kavianpcx/Cyber-Encryption/README.md

 - Safari

 ## License
-MIT License © 2026 Kavian Sherkatfar
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.